-National Technical Rules management (ERA-PRG-006) Indicator Target National rules for fixed installations according to Art 14.5 and 14.6 of IOP 100% assessed according to Art 25 and 26 of ERA Regulation Achieved Assessment of national rules for fixed installations (NRFI) of Spain and Croatia have been provided in SRD.
-Preliminary discussion on NRFI of Slovenia and Czech Republic, for which notification and assessment in SRD expected in 2024 took place in 2023.
-Examination of notified national rules for vehicle authorisation 100% of notified NRs assessed according to Art 25 and 26 of ERA Regulation Achieved 100% of notified NRs have been assessed according to the legal requirement.
+National Technical Rules management (ERA-PRG-006) Indicator Target National rules for fixed installations according to Art 14.5 and 14.6 of IOP 100% assessed according to Art 25 and 26 of ERA Regulation Achieved (NRFI) of Spain and Croatia have been provided in SRD. ech Republic, for which notification and assessment in SRD is Examination of notified national rules for vehicle authorisation 100% of notified NRs assessed according to Art 25 and 26 of ERA Regulation Achieved 100% of notified NRs have been assessed according to the legal requirement.
 Rules notified and assessed for 5 Member States.
 RDD migration to SRD All rules migrated Not achieved The module for National Rules Vehicle Authorisation was not implemented in SRD in 2023.

 National Technical Rules management (ERA-PRG-006)

-NRs to include in TSIs
+NRs to include in TSIs CRs CRs introduced

-CRs introduced
+Achieved

 CRs in TSIs related to VANRs concern 231 VANRs on top of TSIs.
 16 CRs have already been introduced in the TSI CCM covering 57 VANRs.
 The activities related to consideration of national rules into TSIs via change requests is based on 2 sources: national rules positively assessed and some of national rules negatively assessed after output of ongoing discussions of technical opinion follow up between EC/ERA and MSs.
 The exercise is a multiannual one and will therefore continue in 2024.

+Added value to EU Citizens